enasequence/read_docs/cli_04.md

 An annotated sequence spreadsheet submission consists of the following files:

 - 1 manifest file
-- 1 info file
+- 0-1 info files
 - 1 tab-separated (tsv) spreadsheet containing the sequences and functional annotation

 ### Manifest file

 The manifest file has two columns separated by a tab (or any whitespace characters):
-- File type (first column): case insensitive file type
+- Field name (first column): case insensitive field name
-- File path (second column): the path to the file
+- Field value (second column): field value

+The following metadata fields are supported in the manifest file:

+- STUDY: Study accession or unique name (alias)
+- NAME: Unique name for the submission

-The following case-insensitive file types are supported for annotated sequence spreadsheet submissions:
+The following file name fields are supported in the manifest file:

-- INFO: assembly info file
 - TAB: tab-separated (tsv) spreadsheet containing the sequences and functional annotation

-For example, the following manifest file represents one submission:
+For example, the following manifest file represents a submission:

 ```
-INFO    sequences.info.gz
+STUDY   TODO
+NAME   TODO
 TAB    sequences.tsv.gz
 ```

 ### Info file

-The info file is a text file (USASCII7) containing information common to all sequences.

-The file has two columns separated by a tab (or any whitespace characters):
-- Field name (first column)
-- Field value (second column)

-The following fields must be provided:
-- STUDY: Study accession or unique name (alias)
-- NAME: Unique name for the submission

-An example of an info file:
+You can also provide the metadata fields in a separate info file.
+The info file has the same format as the manifest file.

+When a separate info file is used then the manifest file must contain the `INFO` field pointing to the info file.

+For example, the following manifest file represents a submission:

 ```
-STUDY   TODO
-NAME   TODO
+INFO    sequences.info
+TAB    sequences.tsv.gz
 ```

 ### Tab-separated (tsv) spreadsheet